Skip to content

-Sapphires are a precious gem variety of corundum — a type of mineral rock made of aluminum oxide.
-Trace amounts of titanium, iron, vanadium, chromium, and magnesium accounts for the dazzling rainbow of colors that sapphires can display.
-Sapphires are best known for their vibrant blue tones, but they also come in pink, purple, yellow, green, white (colorless), black, and a pinkish orange hue known as padparadscha
+Sapphires are a precious variety of corundum, a mineral composed of aluminum oxide.
+Trace elements such as titanium, iron, vanadium, chromium, and magnesium create the rainbow of colors sapphires can display.

 Types of Sapphires